-On Strike!
-UAW workers walk out on GM
+GM Strike: UAW says automaker should have made latest offer sooner

 On Sunday, President Trump tweeted for the two sides to make a deal.

-A person briefed on the bargaining told the Associated Press that General Motors has offered the UAW new products for two assembly plants that it had planned to close.
+Democratic New York Rep. Alexandria Ocasio-Cortez also expressed solidarity with the workers.

+"Incredibly inspired by GM’s almost 50,000 workers for having the courage to strike for the dignified work they deserve.
+In a time of record profits, workers should prosper, not suffer.
+That's why unions play a key role in an economy that works for everyone.
+Solidarity w/ UAW," she wrote on Twitter on Monday, adding a rose emoji to the end of her post (the rose is a commonly used symbol for the Democratic Socialists of America).

-General Motors says it presented what it believes was a strong offer including improved wages and benefits and investments in eight facilities in four states.
+GM says it presented what it believes was a "strong offer" including improved wages and benefits and investments in eight facilities in four states.

 The strike will affect GM plants in Michigan, Ohio, Tennessee, Kentucky, New York, Texas and elsewhere in the U.S.